rossmerr/couchdb_go/docs/IndexApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDbPartitionFindGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDbPartitionFindPostRequest struct via the builder pattern

 Name | Type | Description  | Notes